-Starting a courier business can be achieved with minimal upfront capital – which is rare in the business world.
-That isn’t to say there will be significant expenses along the way, but as a company grows, said expenses are typically easier to afford.
+Starting a courier business can be achieved with minimal upfront capital, which is rare in the business world.
+That isn’t to say there will not be significant expenses along the way but said expenses are typically more affordable.
 Begin with step one (1) below to head on the journey of starting a courier company:

-Obtaining insurance is a must for any company, as an emergency or accident can happen at any time and can be the end of a company if proper protections are not set in place.
-Searching online provides many options, but each insurer should be intensively researched before purchasing a plan.
+Obtaining insurance is a must for any company, as an emergency or accident can happen at any time and can be the end of a company if proper protections are not in place.
+Searching online provides many options, but each insurer should be extensively researched before purchasing a plan.

-Courier businesses require little purchases to get started.
+Courier businesses require few up-front expenditures.
 To get started, the following should be purchased or readily accessible:

-- Communication: A cell phone can cost relatively cheap for used ($50-200) to $500+ for new.
-Cell phone plans typically range from $30 to $50 a month.
+- Communication: A cell phone can cost relatively little for used devices ($50-200 to $500+ for new), and inexpensive cell phone plans typically range from $30 to $50 a month.
 If hiring multiple employees, many carriers offer business plans, such as AT&T and Verizon.
 A computer is also essential for marketing and communicating via email with clients.
 According to computertooslow.com, the average cost of a new computer is $650, although cheap computers can be found for $250.

-- Transportation: Those looking to start a courier business typically have a vehicle they plan on using at first – if not, small and large vans are the go-to courier vehicle.
-Buying used can save couriers thousands compared to purchasing new.
+- Transportation: Those looking to start a courier business typically have a vehicle they plan on using at first—if not, small and large vans are the go-to courier vehicle.
+Buying used vehicles can save couriers thousands when compared with new purchases.

 - Other Items: GPS, maps (for emergencies), marketing items (business cards, flyers, etc.), and tools for moving heavy loads on the ground are all items that should be acquired at some point after starting the business.

-As time goes on, couriers will find new tools and items that aid in perfecting their craft, but for those just starting out, the above items should provide as more than enough.
+As time goes on, couriers will find new tools and items that aid in perfecting their craft, but the above items should sustain a fledgling business.

 Salary: $30,177 / yr (source: glassdoor)